cjoshmartin-com/resume/index.md

      * Wrote functions that enabled writing test with nightwatch.js easier and wrote documentation on how to use these functions for future users.

-Nov.
-2015 - May 2016
-:   *<strong>Digital Job Board Development Specialist Intern</strong> at Indiana University School of Dentistry* (Indianapolis, Indiana)

-     * Designed email to be backwards compatible with other email clients and be responsive to media queries.

 Selected Projects
 ----------------------------------